GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 #chris[
   I recommend to first explain 4.3.3.2 (ground-truth vs SSL model) and then discuss and show results of the cut-off (4.3.3.1).
 You can remove table 4.2 as it has the same information as 4.1.
-  Just explain that you compare ground-truth vs SSL model in all upcoming results.
+  Just explain that you compare ground truth vs SSL model in all upcoming results.
 You can disucss the ultimate outcome of the results between both in your discussion.
 But it is obvious, the ground truth is better than the SSL model.
 ]

 #gaet[